Email Connected Service

 Google has announced via Less secure apps & your Google Account - Google Account Help that starting May 30, 2022, they will no longer support third-party apps or devices which ask you to sign into your Google Account using only your username and password.
 Starting from version 14.0.0, Encodify will follow the recommended way to access mail from 3rd party providers OAuth 2.0 Mechanism | Gmail | Google Developers .

-In order to configure email connected service using OAuth 2.0 mechanism, there are few additional steps that are required to generate OAuth2 Client ID and OAuth2 Client Secret keys in Developer Console.
+In order to configure email connected service using the OAuth 2.0 mechanism, there are a few additional steps that are required to generate OAuth2 Client ID and OAuth2 Client Secret keys in the Developer Console.

 Below are the steps to generate keys in both Google Developer Console (Gmail) and in Azure Developer Console (Outlook).